things-to-do

 The city gates are some of the oldest parts of Baeza, remnants of its 12th-century Almohad fortifications.

 The Puerta de Úbeda features the impressive Torre Albarrana, which now houses the Medieval Interpretation Centre.
-This museum provides excellent context for understanding how formidable Baeza's defenses once were - something you can visualize more clearly after the cathedral's VR tour.
+This museum provides excellent context for understanding how formidable Baeza's defenses once were, something you can visualise more clearly after the cathedral's VR tour.

 The Puerta de Jaén and Arco de Villalar commemorate Charles V's victory over the Comuneros revolt in 1521.